 A low-pass filter is a filter that allows signals below a cutoff frequency (known as the passband) and attenuates signals above the cutoff frequency (known as the stopband).

-Low-pass filters, especially moving average filters or Savitzky-Golay filters, are often used to clean up signals, remove noise, perform data averaging, design decimators and interpolators.
+Low-pass filters, especially moving average filters or Savitzky-Golay filters, are often used to clean up signals, remove noise, create a smoothing effect, perform data averaging, and design decimators and interpolators.
 Low-pass filters produce slow changes in output values to make it easier to see trends and boost the overall signal-to-noise ratio with minimal signal degradation.